Jacob Riis a Famous, But Rather Forgotten Dane in The United States

 He was born in Ribe, a little but famous town in Denmark, in 1849 and died worn out in Massachusetts in the United States in 1914.

 Ribe is a town with a cathedral, and in the Middle Ages, the kings lived there.
 It was grounded in the year 710.
 Jacob was an intelligent, but very restless boy.
 He was often punished in the Latin school for being lazy and rude, a terrible thing for his father to endure.
 Jacob’s father had worked himself up from poor conditions, so he did not look with kind eyes at the boy.
 In spite of poor schooling, Jacob spoke languages and read a lot of Dickens and Hans Christian Andersen.

 His father was a rigorous grammar school teacher in Ribe.
 Jacob didn’t have a close relation to his father until he came home to visit as a famous Danish American a short time before the death of his father.
 His mother was the loving kind of mother, who had suffered a lot from losing many children due to deadly infections and accidents.

 Her first four children died at the birth or shortly after.
 One younger brother drowned in the river close to their house nine-year-old.
 When Jacob was ten years old, he had eight living siblings and an orphaned cousin.
 Only his younger sister, this cousin and Jacob himself managed to grow up into adulthood.

 ( translated from the biography by Tom Buk-Swienty “The Ideal American”.)

-He was genuinely in love with a girl Elisabeth Gjørtz an upper-middle-class girl, who never wanted him then, but he was faithful in his stubborn love through many years.
+He was genuinely in love with a girl Elisabeth Gjørtz an upper-middle-class girl, who never wanted him then, but he was faithful in his stubborn love over many years.
 In 1870 Jacob A. Riis immigrated to the USA mostly due to a broken heart from the rejecting of Elisabeth.
 The other reason was his restlessness and not knowing what to do with his life.